 A behavioral incident that results in a call to 911.

-A mental health crisis occurring as a result of the use of a restrictive intervention that leads to a call to 911 or a provider of mental health crisis services as defined in Minnesota Statute 245.462, Subdivision 14cMinn.
-Stat. §;.
+A mental health crisis occurring as a result of the use of a restrictive intervention that leads to a call to 911 or a provider of mental health crisis services as defined in Minn.
+Stat. §245.462, subd.
+14c.

 An incident that requires a call to mental health mobile crisis intervention services.